Zahra-Kadkhodaie/Zahra-Kadkhodaie.github.io/_pages/about.md

   </span>
 </p>

 These two changes do not deteriorate denoisnig performance, meaning that the optimum for the dual loss happens at the same place as the single loss.
-A model trained using these two tricks compute $$\log p(x)$$  in one forward pass (**1000 times** faster than cumbersome computation using a score model).
+A model trained using these two tricks compute $$\log p(x)$$  in one forward pass: **1000 times** faster than cumbersome computation using a score model.
 A good energy model assigns low energy to in distribution images.
 We test this on a model trained on ImageNet and show that $$-\log p(x)$$ are within the state-of-the-art range.

 <p align="center" markdown="1">
 <img src="https://zahra-kadkhodaie.github.io/images/table2.png" alt="Project schematic" width="80%"><br>